 I am continuing my collaboration with Tom Randall from Lattice Coaching and Training.
 Below is a post on finger strength research which we collaborated on, as well as some of the practical input and considerations which the Lattice Climbing community discussed.
 Quick Update: Eva’s presentation from the Chamonix conference can be found here.

 After the great feedback we received from our recent community discussion on the Rate of Force Development (i.e. contact strength) with Taylor Reed from The Beta Angel Project, we thought we should do another one!

 This time we wanted to discuss a specific piece of research from the most extensive finger strength researcher in the field: Eva Lopez-Rivera.

 - The value of maximal strength training may vary depending on the climber’s starting strength levels.

 Eva Lopez and her collaborator, J.J.
-Gonzalez-Badillo, were interested in how hangboarding affected 22 climbers of different finger strength abilities who averaged an 8a redpoint ability level.
+Gonzalez-Badillo, were interested in how hangboarding affected 22 climbers of different finger strength abilities, different climbing ability (8b or 5.13b vs. 7c or 5.12d), but similar amounts of climbing experience.
 The climbers were tested for finger strength on a 15 mm edge for maximum added weight at 5 seconds, and also tested for endurance strength on an 11 mm edge hang to failure.
-Climbers were tested both before and after a 4-week intervention.
+Climbers were tested both before and after a 4-week training intervention.

 - 3-5 sets of 10-second maximum dead hangs with 3-minute rests.